kslimani/xfce-theme/README.md

 * Window borders is Numix Holo.
 * Icons are Cheser theme.
 * Cursor is DMZ white theme.
+* GTK3 theme is based on this [Numix Holo](https://github.com/dar5hak/Numix-Holo) on Github.

 Required packages installation :
 ```